 Are there other programs that conflict with Bearkat Transfer Camp?

 Where is Bearkat Transfer Camp and how do I get there?

-Bearkat Transfer Camp will be held at SHSU University Camp.
-Students will check in on the SHSU campus and ride charter busses to camp.
+Bearkat Transfer Camp will be held at the SHSU University Camp.
+Check-in directions and instructions will be sent prior to camp.

 Who goes to Bearkat Transfer Camp?

 Bearkat Transfer Camp is open to all incoming transfer students who are enrolled in the Fall semester at SHSU and did not graduate high school this year.
 (If you did graduate high school this year, please click here for our Freshman-oriented Bearkat Camp.)
 There will also be current SHSU students serving as counselors

 How much does it cost?